 Megan is a California native turned Syracuse resident by way of love, discovering a passion for baking along the way.

-Alex was born in Albany and raised in the South before making a better-late-than-never homecoming here in the Salt City.
-When he’s not out snow shoveling, he works on the technology and business parts of the biz.
+Alex was born in Albany and raised in the South before making a better-late-than-never return here in the Salt City.

 Loki- the fatcat himself.

 The little man who gave us the inspiration for our name.
 Any time food hits the table in our household, this little fur baby is quick to make his presence known.
 Loki always expresses his displeasure at not being able to eat human food, even though he doesn’t really have an appetite for it.

 As of June 2023, we are proud to announce that Fatcat has moved out of our house and we are now in a commercial kitchen location at 790 Canal Street, Syracuse NY 13214.

 At the current time, we are open by appointment only and will continue to operate curbside pickup, delivery, and going to pop up events and markets.

 We are humbled to have been included in some local media coverage.

 - “Gimme Some Oven: Central New York pie makers are baking up some unique ways to savor the season.”